yuyudhn/TLDHunt/README.md

 If you have a better signature or detection method, please feel free to submit a pull request.

 # Domain Extension List
-For default Top Level Domain list (tlds.txt), we use data from https://data.iana.org.
+For the default Top Level Domain list (`tlds.txt`), we use data from https://data.iana.org.
+You can update this list directly using the `--update-tld` flag, which fetches the latest TLDs from IANA and saves them to `tlds.txt`.

-You can use your custom list, but make sure that it is formatted like this:
+You can also use a custom TLD list, but ensure it is formatted like this:
 ```
 .aero
 .asia